vukmilenkovic/Simple-Web-Store/README.md

 # Simple-Web-Store
-Created with HTML5, CSS, and Vanilla JavaScript
+Created with HTML5, CSS, JavaScript, and Vue.js